 So we’ve explained why we don’t think castor oil is a great remedy for hair growth, which probably leaves you wondering what natural ingredients will in fact help your hair.

 Let’s start with ingredients that work similarly to how castor oil is supposed to work: anti-inflammatories.
-When the hair follicles are soothed they are in a better position to keep making hair, but there are plenty of anti-inflammatory natural compounds that are a lot more pleasant to use than castor oil, like full-spectrum hemp (14) and turmeric (15).
-Both of these ingredients can penetrate into the hair follicle, especially when they are micro-encapsulated, like the Vegamour Gro+ series of hair, lash, and brow serums (16).
+When the hair follicles are soothed they are in a better position to keep making hair, but there are plenty of anti-inflammatory natural compounds that are a lot more pleasant to use than castor oil, like full-spectrum hemp and turmeric.
+Both of these ingredients can penetrate into the hair follicle, especially when they are micro-encapsulated, like the VEGAMOUR GRO+ collection of hair, lash and brow serums.

-Beyond this, we also prefer ingredients that have been proven to help with hair growth through well-understood mechanisms, like the DHT blocker red clover (17) extract which we use in our GRO Hair Serum (18), or the DHT blocker saw palmetto (19) which was combined with antioxidants and hair-boosting B vitamins in the GRO Hair Boost Adaptogen Supplement.
-(20) Adding a hair serum to encourage visibly longer hair is one of the easiest ways to maximize your hair routine.
+Beyond this, we also prefer ingredients that have been proven to help with hair growth through well-understood mechanisms, like the DHT blocker red clover extract which we use in our GRO Hair Serum.
+Adding a hair serum to encourage visibly longer hair is one of the easiest ways to maximize your hair routine.

 So the bottom line is that if castor oil doesn’t irritate your skin you don’t need to stay away from it in your cosmetics, but just know it’s not the miraculous hair growth remedy that everyone on the internet seems to claim.
 There are plenty of natural alternatives that are more pleasant to use and will actually give you those luscious locks.